yorkshire-steve/riak-docker/README.md

 ## Tests

-There is good coverage of unit tests for `record.py` and `sink.py`, the latter requires a local Riak instance on port 8098.
+There is good coverage of unit tests, most of which require local Riak and DynamoDB.

 Running `ci-test.sh` should take care of everything for you.